fbpx

 Trillium Lake Aurora

-Photographing the aurora in Oregon required that I set the exposure at around 15-20 seconds on average because of how dim that they were.
+Photographing the aurora in Oregon required that I set the exposure at around 19 seconds or less on average because of how dim that they were.
 There was no real definition in the glow nor was there any discernable movement in the light.
 It was mostly a colorful glow.

 Aurora near Hood River Oregon